rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 ROSA or [Red Hat OpenShift on AWS](https://docs.openshift.com/rosa/rosa_architecture/rosa-understanding.html) is fully-managed, turnkey application platform that allows you to focus on delivering value to your customers by building and deploying applications.

-For this blog there are some prerequisites that needs to be in place such as:
+For this blog post there are some prerequisites that need to be in place:

 * OpenShift Cluster version 4 (ROSA or non-ROSA)
 * ROSA cli